AI Is Now Helping Scientists Discover New Medicines — Here Is How It Will Save Lives

 |---|---|---|

-The average cost of bringing one new medicine to market before AI — over $2 billion dollars.
-And even after all that time and money, more than 90% of drugs that enter clinical trials still fail.
+The average cost of bringing one new medicine to market before AI was over $2 billion dollars.
+And even after all that time and money, more than 90% of drugs that entered clinical trials still failed.
+Most never reached patients.

 What AI Changed — And How Fast

-Where a human scientist might test 1,000 molecular combinations in a year — an AI system can evaluate millions of combinations in hours.
-It learns from every experiment, every failure, and every success — and gets better every single time.
+Where a human scientist might test 1,000 molecular combinations in a year, an AI system can evaluate millions of combinations in hours.
+More importantly, it learns from every experiment, every failure, and every success — improving its predictions with each iteration.
+The more it runs, the better it gets.
+That kind of compounding improvement is not possible in traditional laboratory research.

-Microsoft Research President Peter Lee described the shift clearly in early 2026 — AI is no longer just helping scientists write reports or summarise research.
-It is now generating hypotheses, designing experiments, and collaborating as a genuine research partner.
+Leading technology researchers in 2026 have described the shift as a fundamental change in the role of AI in science.
+It is no longer just helping scientists write reports or summarise existing research.
+AI is now generating original hypotheses, designing experiments, and functioning as a genuine research collaborator — one that never sleeps and never loses track of the millions of variables it is simultaneously considering.

 Real Medicines Already Discovered by AI

 This is not theoretical.
-AI has already helped discover real medicines that are in clinical trials or already approved:
+AI has already helped discover real medicines that are either in clinical trials or have already received regulatory approval:

 |---|---|---|